How to make your own chemical-free soap

 - When both the lye and oils reach the desired temperatures, pour the lye water in a thin, slow stream into the fat, stirring constantly.

 - Now find somewhere comfortable to sit!
-Keep stirring slowly in a figure eight so that a whirlpool is avoided; introduced air can spoil the appearance of the soap.
+Stir the mixture slowly in a figure eight to avoid creating a whirlpool.
+Introducing air can spoil the appearance of the soap.

 - Stir and stir some more, until a spoonful of the mixture holds a trail when drizzled on the surface of the soap (think thin custard).
 This can take from 10 to 60 minutes.
 When the soap holds the thin trail its referred to as being at trace.

-- Crusty deposits (free caustic) which may form on the sides of the bowl need to be scraped into the mixture.
+- Scrape any crusty deposits (free caustic) that form on the sides of the bowl back into the mixture.
 Make sure you mix the scrapings in really well.
 The length of time taken to stir to the right consistency will depend largely on air temperature and the temperature of the mixture initially.
 Even if you’re getting really bored and anxious you must not rush this stage or the soap won’t set properly and might even separate into two layers.

 - When the soap is at trace you can quickly add any extra ingredients (see additives) and your essential oils.
 Incorporate really well but work quickly.